joshbruce/fourth-earth-raw/public/additions/content.md

 2. If there is a narrator, players will coordinate with the narrator regarding the content and timing of their session; if player content overlaps, a group session may be in order.
 3. The player pool may be as large as there are players wanting to interact with the setting; however, when working in groups, keep the size to roughly 6 players.
 4. Share what has occurred in each session when the character (not the player) is in a position to share with other characters; technology within the setting can be used to help here.
-5. The setting is common amongst all players in the pool; regional knowledge may be limited.
+5. The setting is common amongst all players in the pool; regional knowledge may be limited to only what characters have direct knowledge of or have learned of through other means.
 6. The desire of the player or group should be accomplished in one session.

-Extended, more optional guidelines:
+Guidelines (extended, more optional):

 1. Each session starts and ends in the same location; how this is accomplished and communicated should be setting-, theme-, and character-appropriate.
 2. Time should be shared for each character who is either relaxing or actively and passively pursuing their own desires; a character cannot be in two places at the same point in time unless the setting allows for this.
 3. Limit how often certain players can group with another player to avoid formation of multiple small parties or cliques; conversely, this could be a way for certain players to avoid other players before resolving an underlying issue, which we hope they do.
-4. If using a narrator, it may be worthwhile to have multiple narrators available to players to accommodate multiple sessions running simultaneously or different days close together; or, consider which sessions can be run by one or more players without a narrator (technically all of them).
+4. If using a narrator, it may be worthwhile to have multiple narrators available to players to accommodate multiple sessions running simultaneously or on different real-time days close together; or, consider which sessions can be run by one or more players without a narrator (technically all of them).